MSLars/mare/README.md

-# mare
+# MARE - Multi-Attribute Relation Extraction
-Repository for the paper submission
+Repository for the paper submission: #TODO: insert link, when available

 # Environment